 "Evangeline Waltz", that goes to that four chord, it's like the flat seven and the four chord, so it's got the blues in it.
 It's really bluesy.2

-Khoury lined up Walker's containing Ulysse Joseph "U.J."
+Khoury lined up Walker's group containing Uray Jules "U.J."
 Meaux on fiddle, Demus Comeaux on guitar, Valmont "Junior" Benoit on steel guitar, and Lawrence Trahan on drums.
 Musicians used their opportunity to boast, even exaggerate their careers.
 According to Walker, he made over 120 records.
 "Evangeline Waltz" was his biggest seller.
 "They are still asking for that record."1

 Nov 4, 1949